lcchua/homework-0/docs/getting_started_clc.md

 Here's a screenshot of the registry repo `ce7-grp-1/nonprod/predict_buy_app` where all the `predict_buy_app` Docker images are pushed to:
 ![ecr-nonprod-repo-screenshot](https://github.com/user-attachments/assets/87df773d-a8b2-4411-9855-3d8f640341a9)
 Note that after this `Build Docker App Image` workflow completes, a manual Pull Request has to be created for code review and upon approval merges the Feature branch into the Develop branch for automated SIT cycle to begin.

-And a merge Pull Request on both the Feature and Develop branches will automatically run the CI checks on all the Python programs too.
+And when there's a merge Pull Request on either the Feature or Develop branch, it will automatically run the CI checks on all the Python programs too - flake8 linting, black formatting, snyk code scanning.
 #### 5. Promote the Application Docker Image from nonprod to prod ECR private registeries
 After the latest `predict_buy_app` version has successfully completed the SIT cycle, a manual Pull Request has to be created for code review and upon approval, merges the codes from the Develop branch to the Main branch.
 This will automatically trigger the `Promote Tested App Image` workflow to run `on: pull_request` of `types: closed` for `branches: main` whenever any of `paths: models/*.pkl.dvc app.py requirements.txt dockerfile trigger_test.py` changes.